Adding TrustedForm Consent Tags

 Overview

-The FCC has introduced new requirements that require lead generators to obtain consent for one advertiser at a time and ensure the websites are logically and topically related to calls/texts the consumer receives when using regulated technology.
-In order for advertisers who are purchasing leads to verify this in an automated fashion, the lead generator must add specific tags to elements of their lead form using HTML attributes.
+TrustedForm Certify requires website owners to add consent tags to their lead generation forms to accurately assess how their practices align with business requirements, particularly in terms of compliance and lead quality.
+In order for lead buyers to verify this in an automated fashion, the lead generator must add specific tags to elements of their lead form using HTML attributes.
 This document provides instructions to do so.

 Implementation